 Modeling the Corona for the Total Solar Eclipse

-On December 14th, 2020, a total eclipse of the Sun will be visible across the South Pacific, Chile, and Argentina.
-Over land, the eclipse will be visible quite high in the sky, staying just over 70 degrees in azimuth.
-The longest duration of totality will be about 2 minutes and 10 seconds, occurring in central Argentina.
+On December 4th, 2021, a total eclipse of the Sun will be visible over Antarctica and parts of the South Pacific off of the southern tip of Chile.
+The eclipse will be visible quite low in the sky, staying under 20 degrees in altitude.
+The longest duration of totality will be about 1 minutes and 54 seconds, occurring just off the coast of Antarctica.
 To see an interactive map of the path of the eclipse, please visit Xavier Jubier's interactive Google map.
 Also see Fred Espenak's Eclipse website for a detailed narrative of the eclipse circumstances and additional maps.

 Our prediction is based on a magnetohydrodynamic model of the solar corona with a wave-turbulence-driven (WTD) methodology and improved energy transport.
-New to this eclipse, our calculation computes both the proton and electron temperatures separately, allowing these temperatures to collisionally decouple as they do in the solar wind.
 We have applied the WTD methodology to heat the corona previously, first in our prediction for the August 21, 2017 eclipse.
 This particular simulation employs other updates to our technical approach for the WTD formalism and the heating parametrization to better match the current solar conditions.
 This simulation is also quite large for this type of calculation, using 66 million grid points.
 For details about our model, please see our MAS Model Webpage and publications.

-As we did for the August 21, 2017 eclipse and July 2, 2019 eclipse, we introduced magnetic shear along polarity inversion lines (PILs - lines separating positive and negative polarity regions) where filament channels were observed in EUV emission by SDO/AIA.
+As we did for the August 21, 2017 eclipse, July 2, 2019 eclipse, and the December 14, 2020 eclipse, we introduced magnetic shear along polarity inversion lines (PILs - lines separating positive and negative polarity regions) where filament channels were observed in EUV emission by SDO/AIA.
 This is a well-known feature of large-scale coronal magnetic fields.
 The handedness of the shear was estimated using the hemispheric rule in quiet sun, and by visual inspection of AIA images for active regions (see Energization).
 The introduction of shear qualitatively changes the shape of the streamers and the connectivity of the underlying fields, and increases the free magnetic energy in the corona.
-This was particularly true for the filament channel in the top left of the prediction images, the appearance of which we tried to specifically capture with our method.
-This structure supported a high-lying prominence that erupted at least twice in the past two solar rotations (October 23 and November 21), and it even produced a CME in our model!

 From our model, we can predict quantities that can be observed directly.
 We provide images of the total brightness (B) and the polarized brightness (pB).
 The B resembles what is seen by the naked eye.
 However, pB is the more scientifically useful quantity.
 Traditionally, pB has been used to separate light scattered by the K-corona and the F-corona.
 The K-corona is the photospheric light scattered by electrons in the corona, while the F-corona is the photospheric light scattered by dust, which is unpolarized.
 Note that we do not model the F-corona so its contribution to B is not included.